kkoltun/dev_notes/clean_code.md

 * write everything twice.

 ## Loose coupling
+A design strategy which:
+* allows to reduce the inter-dependencies between components of a system;
+* reduces the risk of changes in one component that will require changes in other ones;
+* improves thinking about the problem in a genneric manner;
+* improves maintainability.

+Tight coupling:
+* makes introducing changes harder;
+* impar testability;
+* increases the probability of "spaghetti code".

 ### Law of Demeter (principle of least knowledge)
 LoD is a specific case of loose coupling.
 It can be summarized in each of the following ways: